-Credit derivatives may reference the credit of either a single reference entity ("single-name") or a broad-based index.
+Credit derivatives may reference the credit of either a single reference entity ("single-name"), broad-based index or portfolio.
 The Company purchases and sells protection on both single-name and index-reference obligations.
 Single-name CDS and index CDS contracts are either OTC or OTC-cleared derivative contracts.
 Single-name CDS are used to manage the default risk of a single reference entity, while index CDS contracts are used to manage the credit risk associated with the broader credit markets or credit market segments.
 Like the S&P 500 and other market indices, a CDS index consists of a portfolio of CDS across many reference entities.
-New series of CDS indices are periodically established with a new underlying portfolio of reference entity that defaulted is removed from the index.
+New series of CDS indices are periodically established with a new underlying portfolio of reference entities to reflect changes in the credit markets.
+If one of the reference entities in the index experiences a credit event, then the reference entity that defaulted is removed from the index.
 CDS can also be referenced against specific portfolios of reference names or against customized exposure levels based on specific client demands: for example, to provide protection against the first \$1 million of realized credit losses in a \$10 million portfolio of exposure.
 Such structures are commonly known as tranche CDS.